Shubhangi100/Sentiment_Analysis/README.md

 # Sentiment_Analysis
-Analysing the Sentiments of sentences as Positive or Negative
+Analysing the Sentiments of sentences as Positive or Negative using Deep Neural Networks